Lucg/push-plugin-unity/README.md

 ### Live Geo

 Live geo support is disabled by default.
-Live geo can be enabled using a property:
+Live geo can be enabled using the property:

 		InfobipPushLocation.LiveGeo = true;